Unfortunately some casino sites are dishonest and unethical.

 Don’t play in fear

-You must know that casino games slightly favour the house.
+As you know, casino games slightly favour the house.
 That means that blacklisted sites are truly greedy.

 Gambling safely on the Internet